markogithubst/sport_matches_organizer/README.md

  - eslint (to make the code more consistent and to detect problematic code patterns that could lead to bugs)
  - swagger-autogen (for generating description from the API code)
  - swagger-ui-express (for adding Swagger UI to the API)
+ - cors ( for allowing requests from front end to back end )
+ - bcrypt (for password hashing and verification)
+ - react-toastify (for adding pop up messages in front end)

  <br>